tpkeeper/airdropx/README.md

 ## use step

-1 use main account deploy `AirDroX.sol`
+1 prepare an account with enough gas

-2 send erc20 token to main account
+2 send erc20 token to this account

-3 config `conf.toml` refer to `conf.exmaple.toml`
+3 config `conf.toml`

-4 config `xxx.xlsx` refer to `example.xlsx`
+4 config `xxx.xlsx`

 5 `./build/dropperd -C conf.toml`